dyozie/pivotal-hd-docs/content/getting-started/hawq/pxf-external-tables-statistics.md

 Analyze command ensures that the query planner has up-to-date statistics about the table.
 With no statistics or obsolete statistics the planner may make poor decisions during query planning, leading to poor performance on any tables with inaccurate or nonexistant statistics.

-In this exercise we will `analyze` command to illustrate Statistics on External Tables.
+In this exercise, we will `analyze` command to illustrate Statistics on External Tables.

 1. Create a dummy text file for the exercise (containing 1.0E+07 rows)